 When we think of top-notch Greek food in Sydney, it’s impossible not to think of Alpha restaurant.
 This institutional dining room delivers the best of Greek generosity and hospitality with an incredible menu not to be missed.

-After a brief hiatus, Alpha restaurant is set to return later this month with an unmissable new look.
-The Greek dining destination will return to Castlereagh Street from late April 2021, with a highly anticipated restored venue and three unique levels of visionary Greek culinary experiences.
+After a brief hiatus, Alpha restaurant has returned with an unmissable new look.
+The Greek dining destination has return to Castlereagh Street with a highly anticipated restored venue and three unique levels of visionary Greek culinary experiences.

 The team has worked alongside Paul Papadopoulos from creative agency DS17 to reimagine their space.
 Many of the original features from the space have remained, with bigger and better stone-paneled walls.

 And one of the most exciting additions to Alpha will be the long-awaited wood-fired oven (which took 8 years to receive approval for).

 Expect a new marble bar perfect for ordering smaller meze bites at the bar.
 They’ll be bites such as ossetra caviar imported from Greece and even their take on a Bloody Mary cocktail, known as the “Bloody Alpha”.